 As to the plough in more southerly Africa beyond the Sudan, the implement made limited sense because the tse-tse fly destroyed draft animals, or was of limited use in heavy forested jungle.
 In other words there is a practical reason people were not rushing to use ploughs.
 Gann and Guignan do note animal diseases limiting use of the plough.
 Questions of practicality are nothing unusual in other regions.
 In Europe, the Irish masses overall, as an indigenous pattern, made little use of animal drawn ploughs, and relied instead on the loy, a type of spade that made sense in rocky, hilly areas, or on small farms where expensive horses, trappings and equipment could not be afforded.
 The loy was used up until the 1960s in poorer land, and trenches formed by turning in the sods provided drainage.
 It also allowed the growing of potatoes in bogs as well as on mountain slopes where no other cultivation could take place.
 The small spade-like loy was thus fine for tending the potato crop, giving sustenance to millions of Irish.
 Significant deployment of the plough was a product of English and Scottish origin (Hawkes and Dalaman 1985, The history and social influence of the potato).
 Thus the deployment of technology, in Europe as well as Africa, depends on a trade-off of costs and benefits in the environment at hand.
 Such trade-offs are a fundamental consideration in Sowell's writings, as we shall see.

 Sowell also claims that literacy was unknown in Africa outside Ethiopia, again referencing Gann and Guignan.
 This too is in error.
-Literacy was long established in the Cushite kingdoms, themselves "sub-Saharan" etntite - see diagram above.
+Literacy was long established in the Cushite kingdoms, themselves "sub-Saharan" entities - see diagram above.
 In fact, numerous "sub Saharan" African societies possessed literacy, as the learning centers of Mali testify.
 "Sub-Saharan" Africans also possessed writing before the Arabs came, via the Nsibidi scripts of West Africa, as scholars of Africa show (Schillingford 2004).
 And the indigenous tropical Africans of Egypt, a nation that happens to be in Africa, had writing for millennia before Europe, and played a part in development of the modern alphabet (See: David Sacks 2003.
 Language Visible).
 Ancient Kush, in part a sub-Saharan kingdom had its own writing and alphabet centuries before Europeans or Arabs showed up.
 Indeed Europe did not invent writing or the plough either, but had to wait for it to be introduced from someplace else.
-It should also be noted that numerous "European" introductions to Africa, are themselves derived not from Europe but from Asia and the sub-tropical "Middle East" - things like the compass, printing, gunpowder, the key plant and animal domesticates of the Neolithic, advanced metallurgy, powered machinery via windmills, and the alphabet.
+It should also be noted that numerous "European" introductions to Africa, are themselves derived not from Europe but from Asia and the sub-tropical or tropical "Middle East" - things like the compass, printing, gunpowder, the key plant and animal domesticates of the Neolithic, advanced metallurgy, powered machinery via windmills, and the alphabet.
+And the Arab innovations came from a people in the tropical zone.
 None of these critical technologies and advances were invented or developed initially in Europe.

 Indeed as Joseph Needham's monumental series Science and Civilisation in China (1986) shows, China was technologically well ahead of Europe until around the 1400s.
 Indeed some West African kingdoms and cities, such as the Mali of the famous Mansa Musa, or Timbuktu, surpassed several contemporary Northern European kingdoms in wealth during medieval times - the 1300s (Africa south of the Sahara: a geographical interpretation.
 Robert F. Stock, 2004).

 Despite these errors, Sowell's overall point holds.
 Europeans themselves are beneficiaries of technologies brought by conquerors of European territories.
-He does qualify overall by saying: "Not all parts of the colonized world were primitive, nor did the coming of Western Civilization always represent progress in all aspects of life."
+While loading the decks overall he does qualify briefly by saying: "Not all parts of the colonized world were primitive, nor did the coming of Western Civilization always represent progress in all aspects of life."
 (Sowell, 1983:226) It should also be noted that anthropology, archaeology and African history research since the 1980s has furnished more detailed information that makes old assumptions re "sub-Saharan" Africans or Africa obsolete.
 In general, Sowell is correct in noting how the movement of peoples, idea and technologies have played in part in human cultures and civilizations, including Europe, beneficiary of much developed elsewhere.